cfgnunes/nautilus-scripts/README.md

 - Xubuntu 23.10, 24.04
 - Zorin OS Core 17.1

-## Known issues

-- It doesn't support a long list of input files (Argument list too long).

 ## Contributing

 If you spot a bug or want to improve the code or even improve the content, you can do the following: